Student Right to Know Act Disclosures

 - The student may simply give the parent(s) a copy of the record or document that they wish to see.
 (This is the easiest and the recommended method.)

-- The student may file an authorization with the Registrar’s Office granting ongoing access rights to the parent(s).
+- The student may file an authorization with the Enrollment Service’s Office granting ongoing access rights to the parent(s).
 The student may give the parent(s) written permission for selected access, either limited as to scope or duration.

-- Although not recommended, the parent(s) may file an Affidavit of Dependency with the Registrar’s Office, along with a copy of the most recent federal 1040 tax form, showing the student as a tax dependent.
+- Although not recommended, the parent(s) may file an Affidavit of Dependency with the Enrollment Service’s Office, along with a copy of the most recent federal 1040 tax form, showing the student as a tax dependent.
 This action permits full parental access to records, and may be taken without the consent or knowledge of the student, although parent/student communication is always strongly encouraged.
 Because the 1040 applies only to one calendar year, this action must be repeated on an annual basis.
-Parents who follow this procedure should be directed to the Registrar’s Office.
+Parents who follow this procedure should be directed to the Enrollment Service’s Office.